-Bach's Lunch program - a free, noonday musical offering for the community - was originally endowed through the Virginia Klock Music Memorial; it was later expanded and continues today as the St. James Concert Series, funded by The McCormick-Smith Fund, bringing both local and international artists to the church for free performances.
+Bach's Lunch program - a free, noonday musical offering for the community - was originally endowed through the Virginia Klock Music Memorial; it was later expanded and continues today as the St. James Concert Series, funded by The McCormick-Smith Fund, Inc., bringing both local and international artists to the church for free performances.

 In a major community outreach project, St. James clergy and congregation linked arms in 1984 with other area faith-based organizations to start and sustain the Shepherd Center, a nonprofit social services agency to serve less fortunate individuals in CENLA.
 After more than 30 years of ministry, the Shepherd Center closed in September of 2015.
 The remnants of that ministry continue today through the generosity of those who contribute to a ministry fund, managed by the church staff, that assists a few neighbors with utility and, in a lesser degree, rental assistance.

 In 1994, St. James hired its first female assistant priest, and in succeeding years, increasingly included women in clergy and lay leadership roles such as curate, deacon, junior and senior wardens, and verger.
 Deborah Heathcock was called to be the 15th rector of the church in the summer of 2015.
 Today, St. James remains committed to welcoming and including others to both lay and ordained leadership no matter one's gender, race, or sexual orientation.